johntrogan/defender-docs/defender-endpoint/api/get-assessment-software-vulnerabilities.md

 ### 1.1 API method description

 This API response contains all the data of installed software per device.
-Returns a table with an entry for every unique combination of DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CVEID.
+Returns a table with an entry for every unique combination of DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, and CVEID.

 #### 1.1.1 Limitations